Chapter 15 – Oh Brother, Where Art Though

 The man had a raging hard-on.
 That show wasn’t meant for anyone, not even him.
 That’s what had the Scot so blown away.
 He’d never seen anything so unbelievably sexy.
 It was the amount of passion she had in her words and body language.
 Chibs felt as if he were watching a lead performer at a concert.

-Aislinn downed an entire bottle of water and made her way over.
+Aislinn downed an entire bottle of water then made her way over.

 “How is he?”
 She questioned while grabbing a hand towel and wiping the sweat off her forehead and neck.